Evansmedley/Bookstore_GUI/README.md

 ## Usage

-Run the main method in BookstoreClient in your IDE with the JDBC dependency included.
-The GUI should otherwise be quite easy
+Update the constants in BookstoreModel to match the URL, user id and password of your database.
+Run the main method in BookstoreClient in your IDE with the JDBC dependency included and the provided sql files already run in the PostgresSQL query tool.
+The GUI should otherwise be quite easy to follow.

 ## History

 Version 1 (2021-12-19) - Created

+## Issues

+At this point in time the functionalities for administrators to view reports and for customers to track their orders are not fully implemented.
+The GUI portions of these functionalities are implemented but the actual querying of the database has not been completed yet.

 ## Credits